-1.3 Model Standa rd: Maintenance of Population Health Registries Standards are place for the registries.
+1.3 Model Standa ard: Maintenance of Population Health Registries Standards are place for the registries.
 Operation of the data is well managed.
 Managed need is consistent.
 Standards in place that are followed decently.
-Different types of registries: Cancer Comprehensive Cancer Center, limited access (IRB process), Birth registry -Zika Cases, Birth Issues, Vital Stats-Birth &Death, Burn, Florida CHARTS, Special needs registry, HIMS-FQB.
+Different types of registries: Cancer registry: Sylvester Comprehensive Cancer Center, limited access (IRB process), Birth registry -Zika Cases, Birth Issues, Vital Stats-Birth &Death, Burn, Florida CHARTS, Special needs registry, HIMS-FQB.
 Difficulty in assessing the information.
 There is a lack of funding to adequately monitor health status.
 Lack an inventory /comprehensive list of available registries.
 Availability to pull down available data.
 Limited resources to maintain registries.
 FDOH does not have a TB registry.
 Birth & Death registry is strictly regulated. expertise to synthesize the data Increase access to registry across states.
 Prioritizing the resources so it can be appropriate and available to the community.

-ESSENTIA ESSENTIAL SERVICE 2: Diagnose and Investigate Health Problems and Health Hazards STRENGTHS WEAKNESSES OPPORTUNITIES FOR IMMEDIATE IMPROVEMENT / PARTNERSHIPS PRIORITIES OR LONGER TERM IMPROVEMENT OPPORTUNITIES 2.1 Model Standard d: Identification and Surveillance e of Health Threats state and national alignment.
-Surveillance information is readily available.
-Sharing of information.
-Availability of information.
-Diversity.
-Multiple surveillance systems Community needs stronger networks.
+ESSENTIAL SERVICE 2: Diagnose and Investigate Health Problems and Health Hazards STRENGTHS WEAKNESSES OPPORTUNITIES FOR IMMEDIATE IMPROVEMENT / PARTNERSHIPS PRIORITIES OR LONGER TERM IMPROVEMENT OPPORTUNITIES 2.1 Model Standard d: Identification and Surveillance e of Health Threats Community needs stronger networks.
 Surveillance needs to be completed in a timely fashion.
 Redundancy present.
 Systems not user friendly.
 Not enough evidence based information for diverse groups.
 Long reporting process.
 There is a disconnect between national and state communication with data.
 There is not enough evidence based information for diverse groups.
 Community needs more resources.
 Increase community involvement.
-Work with all zip codes to help under- served and those showing a need for help.
+Work with all zip codes to help underserved and those showing a need for help.
 Increase outreach (especially preschools and childcare centers).
 Identify location and resources available.
 Identify ways to improve resources for community surveillance (financial resources, all kinds of resources).
 Increase transportation and transit planning.
 Community organizations recognizing that they are part of the health system.

-2.2 Model Standard: Investigation and Response to Public Health Threats and Emergencies respond to threats.
-Strong guide Emergency Operations Surve r community members know the lelines that are in place. /eillance systems have long orting processes Provide more education opportunities and training on guidelines.
-Formalize dissemination of guidelines (standardized format to share).
-Develop a standard process to share information
+2.2 Model Standard: Investigation and Response to Public Health Threats and Emergencies Guidelines are in place to respond to threats.
+Strong Emergency Operations Command Center (EOC).
+Few community members know the guidelines that are in place.
+Surveillance systems have long reporting processes Provide more education opportunities and training on guidelines.

-2.3 Model Standard: I Laboratory Support for Investiga tion of Health Threats The community has access to high quality laboratories.
+2.3 Model Standard: Laboratory Support for Investigation of Health Threats The community has access to high quality laboratories.
 Timing of regulations.
 Certain communities lack coverage.
 Residents do not have access to care to get to labs.
 Residents lack health insurance so they are not tested.
 Cumbersome pre-approval process to send to a laboratory.
 Confirmatory process (pregnant women do not get their results in time and babies are already born).
-Lab support needs to be more timely and efficient. in community meetings.
-Reinforce changes.
+Lab support needs to be more timely and efficient.
 Improve influx capacity to better prepare to rapidly expand if there is an influx of cases.
 Expand ability to handle the rush of labs needed depending on the situation and/or disease (Ex.
 Ebola, Zika).

-ESSENT ESSENTIAL SERVICE 3: Inform, Educate, and Empower People about Health Issues STRENGTHS WEAKNESSES OPPORTUNITIES FOR IMMEDIATE IMPROVEMENT / PARTNERSHIPS PRIORITIES OR LONGER TERM IMPROVEMENT OPPORTUNITIES 3.1 Model S Standard: Health Education and I Promotion Strong partnerships with outside community organizations and other local health systems.
+ESSENTIAL SERVICE 3: Inform, Educate, and Empower People about Health Issues STRENGTHS WEAKNESSES OPPORTUNITIES FOR IMMEDIATE IMPROVEMENT / PARTNERSHIPS PRIORITIES OR LONGER TERM IMPROVEMENT OPPORTUNITIES 3.1 Model S Standard: Health Education and l Promotion Strong partnerships with outside community organizations and other local health systems.
 The community uses state and federal funding and campaigns to support best practices, often to great results (i.e. State Tobacco Program).
 Healthcare programs at local colleges and universities have students partner with community health organizations.
 Healthcare students partner with community health organizations as part of their course requirements.
 There is a lack of digital interactions and platforms to educate the community.
 There are funding uncertainties.
 Lack of digital interaction and platforms.
 The local public health system is falling behind in educating the public Research and analyze community needs.
 Use data to tailor services in high risk areas.